 After the torpedo bombers, Japanese dive bombers dropped specially converted 16in armor piercing battleship shells on the giant American targets.
 They would damage every battleship on the Row, but one hit in particular caused nearly half of the American casualties that day.
 Like her sisters, the Arizona was a battleship developed for the last war.
 Her armored citadel, the area that protects the vital areas of the ship, could withstand a hit from largest shell of that time, 14”.
 One of the dive bombers managed to place its converted 16in shell right above the forward magazine, where it penetrated.
 Seven seconds later a catastrophic explosion destroyed the ship, killing 1100 sailors instantly.

 The entire island seemed to be on fire.
-In 90 minutes, eight battleships and eight other ships were sunk or damaged, 300 aircraft destroyed, and 3700 soldiers, sailors, marines, and civilians were killed or wounded by two waves of Japanese carrier based aircraft.
-Despite the damage done, Fuchida wanted a third attack to destroy the fuel farms, dockyards, and repair facilities.
+In 90 minutes, four battleships and three other ships were sunk, four more battleships, and nine others damaged, 300 aircraft destroyed, and 3700 soldiers, sailors, marines, and civilians were killed or wounded by two waves of Japanese carrier based aircraft.
+It was still less than what was expected.
+On the outset, Fuchida gave a flare signal for an hastily planned conventional attack, one configured for an expected American defensive preparedness, instead of the planned signal for the attack in case surprise was complete, which it was as signified by the famous “Tora, Tora, Tora” broadcast.
+Fuchida’s signal prompted the torpedo bombers to wait a few critical minutes before attacking Battleship Row while the dive and level bombers plastered the airfields.
+Those few minutes were key: they allowed the crews to secure battle stations and close water tight doors.
+The torpedo bombers as a result took more casualties and their hits less devastating than they could have been.
+Consequently, Fuchida wanted a third attack: to destroy the fuel farms, dockyards, and repair facilities, and probably also to correct the sub par, though still devastating, results.
 But he was overruled by Adm Nagumo: most of the Japanese losses occurred during the second wave, and the American carriers were not in port and therefore an unknown threat.
 Also, the fuel situation would be critical if the Kido Butai lingered which it would have to do all day if a third strike was launched.
 By noon, all aircraft were recovered, and the Japanese were racing home.

 Nagumo would regret his decision for the rest of the war.